ayazhankadessova/Internship_Spring2022/README.md

 ## 🔸Internship

-Projects are done during the internship at Alphalex Capital Management from March-May, 2022.
+Individual Projects done during the internship at Alphalex Capital Management from March-May, 2022 that are allowed to shared.

 ### 1. *Creating Token(Mar, 15)*